Medication Safety

 IV Push Administration

-Direct injection into IV line over short duration (seconds to minutes).
+Direct injection into the IV line over a short duration (seconds to minutes).

 IV Infusion

-Continuous administration over extended period via infusion pump.
+Continuous administration over an extended period via infusion pump.

 • Potassium chloride: Cardiac arrest risk; must be diluted and infused slowly